andreasdk/maps-api/README.md

 ## UX

-The purpose of the website is to be able to select a city, and see hotel, food and tourist attractions info displayed on a Google Map, and on a table
+* The purpose of the website is to be able to select a city, and see hotel, food and tourist attractions info displayed on a Google Map, and on a table.
+I had implemented animations I learned from a Udemy CSS course, then modified them to suit my design - specifically the hover effect on the navbar items.
+* I added the 'how it works' section, so I could include some images to make the site look more visually interesting, and so it didn't consist solely of a search bar and map.
+I searched online for the color scheme, and then I played around with some custom map layout from snazzymaps until I found one that suited the website.
+I also changed the results table alternating row colors to match the color scheme.

 Here is a link to the [mockups folder.](https://github.com/andreasdk/maps-api/tree/master/assets/mockups)

 * [Navbar Initial State Desktop](assets/mockups/Navbar_Initial_Desktop.png)